Home

 When thunderstorms are in the area, you should seek protection as quickly as possible.
 It is most dangerous during a thunderstorm while in the open water.
 Even if lightning strikes 350 feet away, the current is still transmitted through the water and can affect the entire body.

-If there is an unexpected thunderstorm in the open field, you should always crouch down and then wait for the thunderstorm with your legs tightly closed.
-If you spread your legs, a so-called step voltage can occur when lightning strikes in the immediate vicinity.
+If there is an unexpected thunderstorm in the open field, you should always crouch down and then wait for the thunderstorm to pass with your legs tightly closed.
+If you spread your legs, a so-called 'step voltage' can occur when lightning strikes in the immediate vicinity.

 Certain tall and risky objects should be avoided.
-These are single trees, groups of trees, or poles.
-A distance of at least 32 feet is optimal.
+These are single trees, groups of trees or poles.
+A distance of at least 32 feet from the object is optimal.
 In the interior of a forest with a consistently high stock of trees, the risk is lower than with individual groups of trees.

-But you can stay weather aware and keep an eye out for lightning on our WeatherRadar.
+You can stay weather-aware and keep an eye out for lightning on our WeatherRadar.

 Weather & Radar USA editorial team